If you’re shopping for a mixer and feeling a bit overwhelmed by all of the options, you’re going to find this video very helpful.

 The third type of mixer I want to talk about is actually more of a feature that can be found on a variety of mixers.
 That’s a built-in audio interface with USB connectivity.
 Many analog and digital mixers offer the ability to connect to a computer for multi-track recording.

-For example, the ZEDi-10 (Link to Amazon) that I mentioned earlier can facilitate 4-track recording directly into your recording software.
-The X32 (Link to Amazon) I mentioned earlier can facilitate 32-track recording!
+For example, the ZEDi-10 that I mentioned earlier can facilitate 4-track recording directly into your recording software.
+The Behringer X32 that I have also mentioned can facilitate 32-track recording!

 While there are other methods for recording that I’ll point out later, this method is by far the simplest and usually the most economical.